-As is the case with most European families, Argentine-born sons were often named after their father, so there are actually two David Spinettos buried here.
+As with most European families, Argentine-born sons were often named after their father, so there are actually two David Spinettos buried here.
 One was born in Genoa, immigrated to Argentina, & opened the first wholesale fruit & vegetable market within the city limits of Buenos Aires in 1898.
 Located in the center of town, it did a booming business.
 David’s plaque is on the left.
 On his death, the Mercado Spinetto was run by his son-in-law, Juan Sanguinetti… seen on the plaque on the right.

 Unfortunately a wave of privatization in the 1990s shut the market down.
 Today only its shell remains—the interior gutted & occupied by a megachain supermarket:

-The vine design surrounding the exterior cross is repeated inside… although it’s difficult to peek through the small gaps in the St. George door.
+The vine design surrounding the exterior cross is repeated inside… although it’s difficult to peek through small gaps in the St. George door.
 Another Art Nouveau-inspired image visible is a bat just above the altar.
-A creature of the night, what better symbol to watch over the residents of a cemetery?
+A creature of the night, what better animal to watch over the residents of a cemetery?